Relationship advice … Where do you even begin?

 Divorce the frat boy mentality and marry the FACT that the right partner will honor the white horse that YOU are riding on.
 No rescuing/validation seeking needed.

-How do you command respect?
+How do you command respect in your relationship?

 I’ve said this before and I’ll say it again: As long as your self esteem is low, you will never respect anyone that respects you.
 You’ll only “respect,” those that make you work for their crumbs.